meetoseh/backend/docs/redis/keys.md

   The value is generated just before the instance shuts down and stored via the diskcache key `updater-lock-key`

-- `builds:frontend-web:hash` goes to the string representing the git commit sha of the current frontend-web build in s3.
-Frontend-web instances atomically swap this to the current sha when opening, triggering a build if this causes a change.
+- `builds:{repo}:hash` goes to the string representing the git commit sha of the current frontend-web/frontend-ssr-web build in s3.
+Frontend-web and frontend-web-ssr instances atomically swap this to the current sha when opening, triggering a build if this causes a change.

 - `oauth:states:{state}`: goes to a string representing a json object if we have recently generated a state for oauth with the associated secret.
 See